-Instead, it was Joey LaRocque, picked in the
+Instead, it was Joey LaRocque, picked in the seventh round by Chicago.

 Former center Kyle DeVan and defensive end Dorian Smith have signed free agent contracts with the Washington Redskins.
 DeVan started 38 games at center and was a 2006 Pac-10 Second Team honoree and honorable mention in 2005 and 2007.
 Smith was a Pac-10 First team honoree last season and ended his two year career (transferred from the College of the Desert) with 15 sacks, sixth all-time at OSU.

 Running Back Yvenson Bernard signed a free agent contract late Sunday to join Schuening with the Rams.
 Bernard finished his career with 3,862 yards, sixth all-time in the Pac-10 record book.
 He was the 2007 Emerald Bowl Offensive MVP after a 177-yard rushing performance.
 Bernard is the seventh player in conference history with three 1,000-yard plus rushing seasons.